 Certificate Authority Overview

-This Certificate Authority Overview covers conceptual information on CAs.
+This Certificate Authority Overview provides conceptual information about Certificate Authorities.

-For more information on how to create, edit and manage CAs, see Certificate Authority Operations.
+For information on how to create, edit, and manage CAs, see Certificate Authority Operations.

 Certificate Authority Type

-- C-ITS ECA: C-ITS certificates is a EU defined certificate format for Vehicle2X certificates.
+C-ITS ECA: C-ITS certificates are an EU-defined certificate format for Vehicle2X certificates.
 EJBCA supports the issuance of C-ITS factory certificates as an Enrollment CA. See C-ITS ECA.

 Signing Elements